MonishaJ10/backend/README.md

 private Long id;
 Ensure you create a sequence in your Oracle DB if you need to use a custom sequence.

-sql
-Copy
-Edit
 CREATE SEQUENCE dashboard_seq START WITH 1 INCREMENT BY 1;
 Other than this, the model structure should remain the same as long as you use JPA annotations.

-5. Oracle SQL Syntax Adjustments
-Oracle SQL has some syntax differences from MySQL.
-For example, in Oracle:

-VARCHAR has a maximum length of 4000 characters.

-The TEXT type in MySQL would be represented by CLOB in Oracle.

-Date handling in Oracle is different, but JPA will automatically map LocalDateTime to Oracle's TIMESTAMP type.

-Your entity class Dashboard with LocalDateTime fields (like createdDate and modifiedDate) will work fine, as JPA will map it to Oracle's TIMESTAMP.

 Final Code Changes Recap:
 application.properties for Oracle DB: